bhanmrinal/fPI-Parkison-Analyser-using-Acoustic-Sound-Features/README.md

 ``Frontend``: Flask for building dynamic and interactive user interfaces.

 ``Backend``: Django with Django REST framework (DRF) for rapid development of APIs and web applications.
 DRF provides a robust foundation for building RESTful APIs.

-``Database``: PostgreSQL for storing and managing application data.

 ### Results
 <div align ="center">